hemthead/arch-dotfiles/README.md

 considered strictly necessary for a reproduced install.
 Some of the packages may require special pacman configuration such as multilib (Steam as of now).

-Run `# pacman -Syu $(cat installs.txt)` to install all the packages listed; run again with installs.txt replaced by additional.txt if you want the additional packages as well.
+Run `# pacman -Syu $(cat .config/config-data/installs.txt)` to install all the packages listed; run again with `installs.txt` replaced by `additional.txt` if you want the additional packages as well.

 At some point in this process, you'll run into packages that make you choose a dependency that works for your system.
 This config does not install those for you, I don't know your system.